-Your company has its own employment dynamic, but the situation probably isn’t what you want it to be.
-Maybe you want to cut employment costs, stop spending so much time on recruitment, or find a way to boost sales.
+Every HR team has specific employee management goals.
+Maybe you want to cut employment costs, stop spending so much time on recruitment, or find a way to boost employee engagement.
 For any of these goals (and many more), employee retention is an excellent solution.
 Let’s explore exactly how.

-Businesses benefit in a wide variety of ways when they focus on employee retention.
-These benefits, which we’ll go over below, include:
+Businesses can benefit in a wide variety of ways when they focus on employee retention.
+These include:

 - Reduced Turnover Hassle